 The purpose and potential of afterschool programs have fundamentally changed.
 No longer limited to childcare or recreation, they are becoming a driving force in changing the way communities meet the expectations of their residents.
-As you begin to think about helping folks secure local investments, go beyond program activities or grant applications.
-Start by exploring the impact programs are capable of having on the future of their communities.
-This will provide you, and them, with a frame of reference and act as a living reminder of what could be.
-Imagine what could happen if substantially more money were brought into communities in your region, more jobs became available and more students were successful in school and in life.
+As you begin to think about securing local investments, go beyond program activities or grant applications.
+Start by exploring the impact programs are capable of having on the future of your community.
+This will provide you with a frame of reference and act as a living reminder of what could be.
+Imagine what could happen if substantially more money were brought into your community, more jobs became available and more students were successful in school and in life.
 Consider the possibilities if employees were more productive at work and parents became better partners in their children's education.
-Visualize what it would be like if young adolescents became good problem solvers, decision makers and critical thinkers and cities and schools worked together to achieve their goals.
+Think about what it would mean if young adolescents became good problem solvers, decision makers and critical thinkers and cities and schools worked together to achieve their goals.

 Keep in mind that the most compelling visions, as contrasted with vision statements, are emotionally captivating, intellectually intriguing and easily understood.
 They typically originate with one or two champions and are co-created with others over time.
-As you develop a vision for your region, and share it with others, focus on what will change in communities as a result of what programs offer.2 Give people the freedom to interpret your vision through the filter of their own experiences, interests and perspectives.
-Make it your goal to bring stakeholders in local communities together in a common purpose and set a process in motion that will create a sense of urgency about creating the future.
-You, and they, will find it much easier to attract the right people at the right time to secure the financial support they'll need to make their dream a reality.
-Without a powerful vision you and the communities you support may accomplish something, but never as much as you could.
-With it, everyone can accomplish much more than you might think possible, in much less time than might suspect.
+As you develop a vision for your community, and share it with others, focus on what will change as a result of what afterschool programs offer.
+Give people the freedom to interpret your vision through the filter of their own experiences, interests and perspectives.
+Make it your goal to bring potential stakeholders together in a common purpose and set a process in motion that will create a sense of urgency about creating the future together.
+You'll find it much easier to attract the right people at the right time to secure the financial support needed to make your dream a reality.
+Without a powerful vision you may accomplish something, but never as much as you could.
+With it, everyone can accomplish much more than you might think possible, in much less time than you might suspect.